 Security deposit is collected in a form of authorization (hold).
-The maximum holding period is 30 days for Visa/Mastercard if you're using Stripe.
+The maximum holding period is 28 days for Visa and 30 days for Amex/Mastercard/Discover.
+If you're using Stripe.
 Otherwise its 7 days.

 Once a booking ended, the Security deposit is automatically released 3 days after check out.

 In ChargeAutomation, there are 3 ways of collecting security deposit

 Do I need to have a Stripe account to use the Security/Damage Deposit feature in ChargeAutomation?

 ChargeAutomation connects to many Payment Gateways and we have completed rigorous testing to ensure our features are accessible for all Stripe customers.
 We will continue to test other Payment Gateways to ensure all of our clients have access to these features regardless of the Payment Gateway that is being used.
 If you are using a different Payment Gateway and are having difficulty utilizing our features, please contact us so that we can make your case a priority.

 What happens to bookings that were in my calendar before I began using ChargeAutomation?

 ChargeAutomation will create Pre Check-in Wizard links for each booking in your calendar, including those bookings that were in your calendar prior to synching ChargeAutomation.

 Automatic Email with Pre Check-in Wizard Link: